 Each SLP assignment confirms what Miller has learned in the past decade: “Traveling has given me great opportunities for growth in clinical development that I may not have had otherwise.”

 Her advice to other speech pathologists who are considering becoming a traveler?

-“It’s imperative to have a foundation of experience to draw upon prior to embracing these opportunities,” she offered.
-“Three to five years is good, and the possibilities are endless once you take the leap.”
+“It’s imperative to have a foundation of experience to draw upon before embracing these opportunities,” she offered.
+“Three to five years is good, and the possibilities are endless once you leap.”

 © 2016.
 AMN Healthcare, Inc. All Rights Reserved.